How to Watch the WNBA on Saturday: TV Channel, Game Times and Odds

 Records and Stats

-The Aces hit the road the Storm on Saturday at 3:00 PM ET.
+The Sparks hope to pick up a road win at the Aces on Saturday at 9:00 PM ET.

 How to Watch